awandahl/choosing_journal/index.md

 zbMATH

 ## 3. Check journal ranking in your subject

-    Remember to never compare two journals from different subject areas unless the indicator used is field-normalized SJR and SNIP are field-normalized, JIF and CiteScore are not
+> Remember to never compare two journals from different subject areas unless the indicator used is field-normalized
+> SJR and SNIP **are** field-normalized, JIF and CiteScore **are not**.

 CWTS Journal Indicators (SNIP - based on citation data from Scopus.
 To be noted CWTS Leiden Ranking is based on Web of Science data)